WordPress/plugin-check/docs/creating-a-runtime-check.md

 # Creating a Runtime Check

-Runtime checks are used to perform tests by executing the plugins code.
+Runtime checks are used to perform tests by executing the plugin's code.

 The Plugin Checker uses a number of interfaces to build out runtime checks.